- What do you need to know about electrical fuses?

 Modern homes can have RCDS built into the circuit breaker.

-An RCD will be displayed on the breaker and additionally trip if it detects possible shorts, rather than just surges in current.
-Making the wiring in your home much safer by reducing the chance of electrocution.
+An RCD will be displayed on the breaker works to additionally trip and stop the flow of electricity if the device detects possible shorts, rather than just surges in current.

 The thing to worry about is whatever might have caused the fuse to blow in the first place.

-Inspect the wiring that the blown fuse connects to for shorts or loose connections and fix them before replacing the fuse.
-All you need is a ready digital multimeter in your tool backpack or sitting in your tool belt.
+Inspect the wiring that the blown fuse connects to for shorts or loose connections and fix everything by a professional electrician before replacing the fuse.

 Possibly the fuse that was installed was too small for the expected current, additionally, some fuses can wear down over time and handleless current before blowing.
-For example, solar fuses might need replacing every few years.

 What is a multi-meter and what settings should you know to test a fuse?